PurpleKingdomGames/tyrian-docs/website/documentation/guides/bundling.md

   launch("myapp")
 ```

-3. Add the scalajs-bundler plugin.

-Add the following to `project/plugins.sbt`:
+Add the scalajs-bundler plugin, by adding the following to `project/plugins.sbt`:

 ```scala
 addSbtPlugin("ch.epfl.scala" % "sbt-scalajs-bundler" % "0.20.0")